There are 2 avenues to hunt at Big Oaks National Wildlife

 Drive and follow the brown directional signs to the refuge office (1661 West

 JPG Niblo Road).
-Please note that the use of a GPS unit will lead you to a blocked gate, follow directions closely.
+Please note that the use of a mobile driving application/GPS unit will lead you to a blocked gate, follow directions closely.

 State drawn archery hunts will be held